pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 environment.
 If you are using `venv` or `conda`, `pip` list will allow you to see your current package installations.

-Note that because pyospackage is installed in editable mode (`-e`) pip will show you the past to where you package installation's code is.
+Note that because pyospackage is installed in editable mode (`-e`) pip will show you the directory path to your project's code is.

 ```bash